GOP Rep Adam Kinzinger Takes Favorite Tory Insult, Shoots It Straight At Trump | ExBulletin

 The comment came amid a discussion of Trump’s vitriolic response to his predecessor George W. Bush’s speech on the 20th anniversary of the 9/11 terrorist attacks.

 Bush said on Saturday that there was little cultural overlap between violent extremists abroad and violent extremists at home.
-Trump hit back on Monday, saying Bush shouldn’t be lecturing anyone because of his role in submerging the quicksand of the Middle East.
+Trump hit back on Monday, saying Bush shouldn’t lecture anyone because of his role in bringing us into the quicksand of the Middle East.

 Kinzinger, a frequent critic of twice impeached Trump, suggested the response demonstrated a lack of strength.